BekMart/denada/README.md

     - Used to support API integration and enable the seamless use of the Google Maps API within the project.
 - PostgreSQL
     - A robust relational database system used in the production environment for handling and storing structured data efficiently.

 ### Third-Party APIs & Libraries
 - Google Maps API
     - Google Maps API was implemented in the Contact Page, allowing users to view the restaurant’s location, interact with the map, and get personalized directions.
 - Materialize CSS
-    - A CSS framework used for modern UI components, including a responsive sliding navigation bar on smaller devices.
+    - A CSS framework used for modern UI components, utilised for a responsive sliding navigation bar on smaller devices.
 - Bootstrap
     - Used for layout styling, grid-based responsiveness, and UI components to maintain consistency.

 ### Additional Tools & Libraries
 - ChatGPT
     - Used to generate images for the website, ensuring a consistent and visually appealing design.